CREATED 25/02/2008 23:32:46

 ESTER, FELIX, HOOK, LESLIE WEST, ORWELL,

-It should remembered that on D- Day 6th June 1940 vast numbers of vessels were equipped with balloons and sent to defend ships on the channel crossing and while waiting in the sea getting ready to unload their precious cargo on the Normandy shore.
-However a number of stories have surfaced where the captain decide to discard the balloon.
-This was because it might deter the Luftwaffe from bombing the ship it was a great target for the German rangefinders to locate and shell with accuracy.
+It should remembered that on D- Day 6th June 1944 vast numbers of vessels were equipped with balloons to reduce any threat of an air attack.
+They were sent on the channel crossing and had to wait offshore getting ready to unload their precious cargo on the Normandy shore still flying the balloon for protection.
+However a number of stories have surfaced where the captains decide to discard the balloon.
+This was because although it might have detered the Luftwaffe from bombing the ship, the balloon may have been a great target for the German rangefinders to locate and shell with accuracy.
 A number of ships were hit in this way.
-The captain decided that they might fare better with no balloon and use every weapon they had to give the ship air defence in the event of a Luftwaffe attack.
+The captains obviously decided that they might fare better with no balloon and use every weapon they had to give the ship alternate air defence in the event of a Luftwaffe attack.